Axwabo/SpaceTransit/README.md

 The closer you are to an open door and the more open it is, the less muffled sounds will be.
 Unfortunately, the low-pass filter [doesn't work on WebGL](https://docs.unity3d.com/Manual/webgl-audio.html)

-~~The game will end upon a ship crashing as the system is designed to prevent such conditions.~~ not yet implemented
+The game will end upon a ship crashing as the system is designed to prevent such conditions.

 # Acronyms